Audi’s new Q8 is almost ready for its auto show debut.

 There’s a good chance Audi will also develop an SQ8 TDI for the European market.
 This one would pack the 429-hp 4.0-liter twin-turbocharged V-8 diesel found in the SQ7 TDI.

 We’d expect an RS Q8 model to be offering more than 600 hp, likely via a V-8 or possibly a V-8 working in conjunction with an electric motor.
-Such a system in Porsche’s Panamera Turbo S E-Hybrid is already delivering 680 hp.
+The latter system in Porsche’s Panamera Turbo S E-Hybrid is already delivering 680 hp.

 Stay tuned for updates as development continues.